box1273002/Entrepreneurship/Business_Plan.md

 **Market size and demand:**

-- Screen time management has become crucial due to rising smartphone and computer use, with adults averaging over 6 hours daily and children 3–4 hours.
-[4]
-- What surprised us when assessing the market demand for this system was just how severe the problem of screen addiction was, especially with children.
+Screen time management has become crucial due to rising smartphone and computer use, with adults averaging over 6 hours daily and children 3–4 hours [4].
+What surprised us when assessing the market demand for this system was just how severe the problem of screen addiction was, especially with children.
 Increasing amount of time children spend on screens and the associated negative health outcomes, such as poor academic performance and obesity [5].

-- From looking at other similar systems, one standout aspects of many successful systems such as App Limit Monitor [6].
+From looking at other similar systems, one standout aspects of many successful systems such as App Limit Monitor [6].
 Users can tailor their screen time limits according to their personal needs and preferences, making it a flexible solution for different lifestyles.
 We realized that a  successful app should be highly flexible to allow the user to customize their settings in whatever way they wish (if they feel they cannot achieve their desired settings they may disengage), whilst also being restrictive in the areas it needs to be, the screen time limiter [6, 7].

 **Competitive landscape:**